BlackGlory/rmdast/README.md

 - `position`

 #### Why is there a `Gallery` node type?
-It is a common requirement to display multiple images with one component, but the syntax of Markdown determines that each image is independent, and it is difficult to link them together at the AST level.
+It is a common requirement to display multiple images with a single component, but the syntax of Markdown determines that each image is independent, and it is difficult to link them at the AST level.

-To solve this problem, RMDAST specifically adds this node type.
+To solve this problem, rmdast adds this node type.

 ##### Can't this be done through directive?
 Yes, but not elegant.

-The following Markdown text generates redundant text nodes(`\n`):
+The following Markdown text has additional text nodes(`\n`):
 ```markdown
 :::gallery
 ![](a)